 An illegal immigrant is easier to blackmail, to make accept, under the threat of expulsion, even more hateful conditions of work and existence (precariousness, endless wandering, makeshift accommodation, and so on).
 With the threat of the police, bosses obtain tame wage slaves, or rather real forced labour workers.
 Even the most reactionary and xenophobic right wing parties are perfectly aware that hermetically closed borders are not only technically impossible, but are also not profitable.
-According to the United Nations, in order to keep the present 'balance between active and inactive population', from here to 2025, Italy should 'take' inside its borders a quantity of immigrants five times the present yearly fixed amount.
-The bosses, in fact, continuously suggests doubling the quantity fixed so far.
+According to the United Nations, in order to keep the present 'balance between active and inactive population', from here to 2025, common front against the 'danger' of the moment and cannot see who are really responsible for their misery: one day it is the mafia emergency, another it is environmental emergency, then the immigration emergency comes out.
+Following this logic today there stands an external enemy - foreigners in general and Arabs in particular - and an internal enemy - all those who oppose the present state of affairs, and anarchists in particular.